 When drawing the facial features for the first three examples you can use the guidelines provided below.

 For very stylized characters like the last three examples these guidelines may not always apply.
 When drawing “Chibi” characters you can draw the mouth and nose lower down than the below example.
 As these types of characters can be very stylized it’s hard to have a clear guideline for drawing them.
-Try and go for what looks right.

 Placing Anime Facial Features for More Realistic Styles

 - Draw the head

 - Draw a vertical line through the middle of the head to help you place the facial features more evenly on both sides of the head.

 - Draw a horizontal line through the middle of the head and draw the eyes below that.

 - Draw the nose halfway between the middle of the face and the chin.

 - Draw the mouth slightly above the halfway point between the nose and the chin.